 Decorative stitches are tiny pieces of thread art.
-Sometimes when I look at them, I can’t believe a single threaded needle made such an intricate design.
-But even though I love them, I often forget to use them.
-We get so caught up in the seams of a project’s construction, decorative stitches can get overlooked.
+Sometimes when we look at them, we can’t believe a single threaded needle made such an intricate design.
+But even though we all love them, we often forget to use them.
+When you get caught up in the precise seams of a project’s construction, decorative stitches can get overlooked.
 We wanted a way to keep some of our favorite stitches top-of-mind, so we did a little decorative stitch sampler then framed it as sewing room artwork.
 Super fast, super simple, and the prefect colorful reminder.

 Not only is a sampler a great way to remember favorite stitch patterns, you can also use it to experiment with different colors and types of thread.
-I selected a variety of thread times in similar colorways for each of my five featured stitches.
+We selected a variety of thread types in similar colorways for each of our five featured stitches.

 Varying the combination of stitch and thread produces quite a variety of textural effects.

 The size of your sampler is totally up to you.
-Since we wanted to frame ours, we chose a grid that would fit within a standard 11″ x 17″ opening.
+Since we wanted to frame ours, we chose a grid that would fit within a standard 11″ x 17″ matte board opening.

-I started with a solid, mid-weight cotton and pressed it nice and flat.
-Using a fabric pencil, I drew my starting X-Y axis.
+We started with a solid, mid-weight cotton and pressed it nice and flat.
+Using a fabric pencil, we drew a starting X-Y axis.

 Using your drawn line as a starting point, pick your first thread and your first design and start stitching.